narojkumar99/OlaTraveller/README.md

 -> Places : Contains MapFragment and pull up slider.
 Pins on Map can be dragged and repositioned, and distance/money captured dynamically.

--> JSONParser : Helper class to parse incoming Json data
+-> JSONParser : Helper class to parse incomings Json data

 -> GPS tracker : A service which updates location every minute or when user moves some distance